atlairovikin/werbly/README.md

 A homebrew isolator, with the goal to circumvent Homebrew's innate security concerns using built-in features.

 ### !
-In doing so, it un-simplifies much of Homebrew's machinations.
+In doing so, it un-simplifies some of Homebrew's machinations.
 Do not use if you're unfamiliar with Homebrew or Command Line Interfaces.
 Please also note that the command line's name is 'werb', not 'werbly', and should be called as such.